GlowstoneMC/Glowkit/README.md

 If you'd like to take advantage of APIs not available in Bukkit, [check out](https://glowstone.net/jd/glowstone/) the APIs built into Glowstone itself.

+## Building Glowkit

+Instructions on how to build Glowkit can be found [on the wiki](https://github.com/GlowstoneMC/Glowkit/wiki).